torchnyu/blog/_posts/2020-05-15-the-case-against-double-majors.md

 They start taking classes and maybe they don't like every class but they tell themselves that they're going to stick to their ambitions.
 And besides it'll probably get better.
 I know I did.

+Some realize at some point that this arbitrary goal they set 3 years ago may not have been worth it.
+They realize that they want to focus on one area.
+I know I did.

 There's definitely people who have benefited from double majors.
 But it's a lot fewer than you'd expect.
 If you're interested in two